IDAES/idaes-pse/docs/property_models/water.rst

-Since all properties except the state variables are Pyomo Expressions in the water properties module, after solving the problem any property can be calculated in any state block after the problem is solved.
+Since all properties except the state variables are Pyomo Expressions in the water properties module, after solving the problem any property can be calculated in any state block.
 Continuing from the heater example, to get the viscosity of both phases, the lines below could be added.

 .. testcode::